 On-Site Dominica: Meandering The New Market in Roseau

-Located along the waterfront, where the Roseau River meets the Caribbean Sea, the market in Roseau is as lively and colorful as any local market I’ve encountered on my travels.
-Officially, it’s known as The New Market to differentiate it from The Old Market at the southern end of the waterfront where slaves were bought and sold.
+Located along the waterfront, where the Roseau River meets the Caribbean Sea, The New Market in Roseau is as lively and colorful as any local market I’ve encountered on my travels.

-Unlike a few other local markets I’ve visited recently, The New Market is a real throwback in that you won’t find any handicrafts, t-shirts or other souvenirs here.
-This is a farmer’s market in every sense, filled entirely with stalls upon stalls of large, fresh and vibrant fruits and veggies… and very little else.
+Unlike a few other local markets I’ve visited recently, The New Market is a real throwback.
+You won’t find any handicrafts, t-shirts or other souvenirs here.
+This is a farmer’s market in every sense.
+The whole place is filled with stalls upon stalls of large, fresh, and vibrant fruits and veggies… And very little else.

 I just love the little “Ok!” sign.
-Several stands had similar hand scrawled messages and pictures, adding a bit of personality and fun to the goods on display to match that of the people doing the selling.
+Several stands had similar hand scrawled messages and pictures.
+They added a bit of personality and fun to the goods on display.
+They also matched that of the people doing the selling.
 How could you not smile and want to buy some ginger when greeted by a sign like the one at the top of this post?

-To me, it says a lot about what kind of market this is, and why you shouldn’t miss it whenever you’re in Dominica.
+To me, it says a lot about what kind of market The New Market really is… And why you shouldn’t miss it whenever you’re in Dominica.